coleygroup/bio_orthogonal_click_reactions/README.md

 ```
 python extract_promising_reactions.py --predictions-file <input .csv file containing predicted reaction and activation energies> [--threshold-dipolarophiles <threshold for the mean activation energy of a dipolarophile to gauge intrinsic reactivity>] [--threshold-reverse-barrier <threshold for the reverse barrier (to ensure irreversibility)>] [--max-g-act <maximal G_act for a dipole-dipolarophile combination to be considered suitable>]
 ```
-In practice, the following command can be run to test this script within the repository (some of the data-files have been subsampled to reduce their size):
+In practice, the following command can be run to test this script within the repository:
 ```
 python extract_promising_reactions.py --predictions-file predictions_synthetic_iteration0.csv
 ```